Hossein-Molaeian/Recipe-App-API/README.md

 # Recipe REST API

-This project is an advanced REST API utilizing Python, Django REST Framework, and Docker, all developed through Test Driven Development (TDD).
+This project is a REST API utilizing Python, Django REST Framework, and Docker.
 It aims to provide a comprehensive solution for handling various functionalities crucial for modern software and web applications.

 ### Key Features:

-- **User Management**: Implementing user authentication, user profile creation, and password management.
+- Implementing user authentication, user profile creation, and password management.
-- **Object Management**: Functionalities of creating, updating, filtering, and sorting of objects.
+- Functionalities such as creating, updating, filtering, and sorting of objects.
-- **Media Handling**: Facilitating the uploading and viewing of images within the API.
+- Uploading and viewing images within the API.
-- **Best Practice Principles**: Following CI/CD methods and applying Test Driven Development.
+- Following CI/CD methods and applying Test Driven Development.
-- **Searchability**: Utilization of Swagger for a Browseable API interface, enabling endpoint exploration and testing capabilities.
+- Utilization of Swagger for a Browseable API interface, enabling endpoint exploration and testing capabilities.

 ## Technologies Used

-- **Python**: The core language for backend development.
+- **Python**: The primary language.
 - **Django REST Framework**: Providing powerful tools for building APIs in Python.
-- **Docker**: Facilitating easy setup and deployment of development environments.
+- **Docker**: Easy setup and deployment of development environments.
 - **PostgreSQL**: Configured as the database.
 - **GitHub Actions**: Automating code checks.